fareed543/salah-time-board/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Mobile APK Build Instructions

+Follow these steps to generate a signed APK for your Angular + Capacitor project.

+## 1. Build Angular App
+Run the following command to build your Angular project:

+    npm run build

+This will create the `dist/` folder with your compiled web files.

+---

+## 2. Copy Web Assets to Capacitor
+Copy the web assets to Capacitor:

+    npx cap copy

+---

+## 3. Add Android Platform (Only Once)
+Add the Android platform to your project:

+    npx cap add android

+⚠️ Skip this step if Android platform is already added to avoid overwriting changes.

+---

+## 4. Copy Again After Adding Platform
+Copy assets specifically for Android:

+    npx cap copy android

+---

+## 5. Open Android Project in Android Studio
+Open the Android project:

+    npx cap open android

+From Android Studio, build your APK via:

+    Build → Build Bundle(s)/APK(s) → Build APK(s)

+---

+## 6. (Optional) Build Unsigned Release APK via Command Line
+Navigate to the Android folder:

+    cd android

+Run Gradle to assemble the release APK:

+    ./gradlew assembleRelease

+This generates `app-release-unsigned.apk` at:

+    android/app/build/outputs/apk/release/

+---

+## 7. Sign the APK
+Sign the unsigned APK using `apksigner`:

+    apksigner sign --ks "D:\salah-time-board\android\app\my-release-key.keystore" --out app-release-signed.apk app-release-unsigned.apk

+Notes:
+- Ensure `apksigner` is in your system PATH (comes with Android SDK build-tools).
+- Verify the unsigned APK path if you get a "no such file" error.

+---

+## 8. Verify the Signed APK (Recommended)
+Verify the APK signature:

+    apksigner verify app-release-signed.apk

+---

+## 9. Install or Share APK
+You can now install the APK on a device:

+    adb install app-release-signed.apk

+---

+## Common Gotchas
+- In `android/app/build.gradle`, ensure `minifyEnabled false` under release config if you don't want code shrinking.
+- Keystore path and alias must match the ones used during signing.
+- Always build from a clean state if assets are changed:

+    npx cap clean
+    npm run build
+    npx cap copy android